elf4j/elf4j-provider/README.md

 It's not how fast you fill up the target log file or repository, it's how fast you relieve the application from logging duty back to its own business.

+For most log destinations (e.g. system console or log files), it is a requirement that logs arrive at the final destination in chronological order.
+That means the entire logging process needs to happen sequentially for all the log entries/events.
+In other words, the logging process is conceptually a single-thread activity, which has a limited throughput.
+Regardless the logging process is synchronous or asynchronous to the application's main business workflow, if the application's logging frequency is higher than the logging throughput limit, then over time, the main workflow will be blocked and bound by the logging throughput.

+For the log processing throughput alone, synchronous process often outperform its asynchronous counterpart because synchronous process does not incur the additional cost of resources to facilitate asynchronous communications.
+However, for the main application process that issues the logs, the benefit of asynchronous logging is that, when the logging task buffer is not full between the application process and the asynchronous log processing, the logging throughput has little impact on the main workflow.
+The application would just "fire and forget" the logging events, and continue its main business workflow without further blocking.

 Some logging information has to be gathered by the main application thread, synchronously to the business domain workflow.
 For example, caller thread and detail information such as method name, line number, or file name are performance-wise expensive to retrieve, yet unavailable for a different/asynchronous thread to look up.
 The elf4j-engine